bobbyiliev/introduction-to-bash-scripting/ebook/en/content/005-bash-user-input.md

 # Bash User Input

-With the previous script, we defined a variable, and we output the value of the variable on the screen with the `echo $name`.
+With the previous script, we defined a variable, and we output the value of the variable on the screen with `echo "$name"`.

 Now let's go ahead and ask the user for input instead.
 To do that again, open the file with your favorite text editor and update the script as follows: